 These impressive results reveal the power of repositioning when it is handled well.

-- The section on “Repositioning” is adapted from “Repositioning“.
-Created by Lumen Learning and licensed under CC BY: Attribution.
+- The section on “Repositioning” is adapted from Repositioning created by Lumen Learning which is licensed under CC BY.

 American Red Cross Launches Gifts that Save the Day Holiday Campaign.
 (2009, November 18).
 Direct Marketing. https://www.nonprofitpro.com/article/american-red-cross-launches-gifts-save-day-holiday-campaign-414580/all/.

 Berner, R. (2007).
 Chanel’s American in Paris.
 BusinessWeek, 70–71.

 Kelley, L. and Jugenheimer, D.W.
 (2015).
 Advertising Account Planning: Planning and Managing an IMC Campaign (3rd ed.).
 Routledge.